 4. In plain text format, FTP transfers the password and data, and SFTP encrypts the data before sending it to another host.
-Anyone can access FTP whereas SFTP can be accessed by only server owner as port 22 is not open in case of shared hosting.
+Anyone can access FTP, whereas only the server owner can access SFTP as port 22 is not open in the case of shared hosting.

 5. The File Transfer Protocol uses a direct method to transfer files.
 On the other hand, the Secure File Transfer Protocol uses the Tunneling method for file transferring.

 6. FTP uploads or downloads its data without any security.
-In the case of SFTP, it provides full security to the data with the help of authentication of the SSH protocol.
+In the case of SFTP, it provides full security to the data to authenticate the SSH protocol.
 It also uses SSH keys to provide authentication.
-Filezilla is the best solution for using FTP whereas WinSCP is great for using SFTP.
+Filezilla is the best solution for using FTP, whereas WinSCP is great for using SFTP.

 Comparison Table of FTP vs SFTP